MrRipll/OpenSvitloBot/README.md

 | `TELEGRAM_BOT_TOKEN` | From [@BotFather](https://t.me/BotFather) |
 | `TELEGRAM_CHAT_ID` | Send a message to your bot, then check `https://api.telegram.org/bot<TOKEN>/getUpdates` |

-3. Push to `master` — or run **Deploy Worker** manually from Actions
+3. Push to `main` — or run **Deploy Worker** manually from Actions

 D1 database is created automatically on first deploy.
-Every push to `master` that touches `worker/` triggers a redeploy.
+Every push to `main` that touches `worker/` triggers a redeploy.

 ### Verify